Logistics Operations Platform Multi-User Multi-Region System

 This project strengthened my ability to:

-• Design complex operational systems
+• Identify high-impact intervention points within complex operational systems

-• Balance business, technical, and user needs
+• Balance business impact, technical constraints, and user needs while making design decisions